StarPilot-Docs/docs/docs/faq.md

 > To make it easier to find the error, you can force the log to end early using:
 > Settings > Utilities > Force offroad.
 This will make sure the error is near the end of
 > the log.

+## What is redneck ACC (aka CC Long)?

+This feature emulates a very basic ACC system by using the built-in cruise control system and then spamming virtual presses of the + and - buttons to control speed.

+Redneck ACC is able to handle small speed variations while following a lead on the highway.
+However, it is unable to change speed fast enough to handle slowing or stopped leads or operate below 24 mph (due to GM limitations), so you will be experiencing a small fraction of what openpilot is capable of.

+Do not expect it to stop for cars or react quickly.
+As always, be ready to intervene.